TerribleDev/intro-to-docker/Readme.md

 ## Intro to docker

 This is the code for my intro to docker class.
-These are the materials for an in-person class, however you can do it yourself by reading [the story](story.md).
-This is still being put together.
-Please clone the repo on the day of the class for the latest materials.
+These are the materials for an in-person class.
+I have recorded the class on [youtube](https://www.youtube.com/watch?v=6EGyhDlr8rs).
+You can also run through it yourself by reading [the story](story.md).
+You can read more about it on a [blog post I wrote](https://aka.terribledev.io/docker101).

 ## Getting Started